pmunts/muntsos/README.txt

 Some Raspberry Pi models have an on-board Bluetooth radio that uses the serial port signals that are also brought out to the expansion header.
-By default, MuntsOS port disables the on-board Bluetooth radio, in favor of the serial port on the expansion header.
+By default, MuntsOS disables the on-board Bluetooth radio, in favor of the serial port on the expansion header.

 All of the following 64-bit Raspberry Pi models use the same AArch64 cross-toolchain.